OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 #### Input

 EventNames
-:   Type: string, optional, to be sent in the URL.
+:   Type: string, optional, sent in the URL.
     List of events to filter on.
 Separate event names with a comma.
     Example: "WebScreenClientExecuted,WebScreenServerExecuted".

 StartInstant
-:   Type: date time, mandatory, to be sent in the URL.
+:   Type: date time, mandatory, sent in the URL.
     The start date and time of the time interval you want to filter on.
 Format: ISO 8601.
     Example: "2012-04-23T18:25:43.511Z".

 EndInstant
-:   Type: date time, mandatory, to be sent in the URL.
+:   Type: date time, mandatory, sent in the URL.
     The end date and time of the time period you want to filter on.
 Format: ISO 8601.
     Example: "2012-04-23T18:25:43.511Z".

 NumberOfResults
-:   Type: int32, optional, to be sent in the URL.
+:   Type: int32, optional, sent in the URL.
     The maximum number of events to return.
 Note that the actual upper limit never exceeds the default limit (15000).
     This limit is set in the 'MaxResponseSize' site property of the PerformanceProbe module of your environment.